-If you were injured in an auto accident in Texas and you missed work as a result, you're likely wondering how your lost wages will get paid.
+If you were injured in an auto accident in Texas and you missed work as a result, you're likely frustrated and angry that you're now forced to miss work because of someone else's mistake.
 Do the bills fall on your shoulders?
 Will your insurance pay for them?
-Will the other driver have to pay up?
+And can a lawyer help?
+The good news is that you do have options.

 Who Can Make a Lost Wage Claim?